 The district may immediately remove a student from the student's current school placement, subject to the following requirements.
-The district must have sufficient cause to believe that the student's statements or observable behaviors pose:
+The district must have sufficient cause to believe that the student's presence poses:

 - 1. An immediate and continuing danger to other students or school personnel; or - 2.
 An immediate and continuing threat of material and substantial disruption of the educational process.